slack-samples/deno-message-translator/README.md

 modal, the bot user automatically joins the channel.
 However, anyone can remove the bot user from the channels at any time.
 To get the bot user back again, running the daily maintenance job should be a good-enough solution.
-You can enable it by running the folllowing command, which generates a scheduled trigger to run it daily:
+You can enable it by running the following command, which generates a scheduled trigger to run it daily:

 ```bash